chlee-0/2025-KIAS-Winter-School-Math-AI/README.md

 ### Supported by

-- Korea Institute for Advanced Study (KIAS), HCMC
+- HCMC, Korea Institute for Advanced Study (KIAS)

 ---